 - the information requested relates to the person to whom the request is made and their functions or activities or;

-- the information requested has already been supplied to another person subject to a SAB request for information.
+- the information requested has already been supplied to another person subject to a Partnership request for information.